Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 2 MP
 Damage: x1 (Physical)
 Effect: You may move one Square before or after you make your Offense roll.
-Description: A mobile strike.
-This could be a lunging charge, kicking off an enemy to make space as part of your attack, attacking after teleporting a short distance, or some other maneuver where an attack is paired with movement.
+Description: Moving as you attack.
+This could be a lunging charge, kicking off an enemy to make space as part of your attack, attacking after teleporting a short distance, or some other maneuver where a strike is paired with movement.

 #### Protector’s Presence
 Auxiliary